 - “Input service” means any service used or intended to be used by a supplier in the course or furtherance of business.

 After having understood the critical provisions concerning the Input Tax Credit for the taxpayer, one thing is clear that though the government has emphasized on ‘seamless flow of credit’ it still has failed to achieve its objective by toughening the criteria to book credit viz a viz.. linking the credit with the outward supplies as filed by the supplier.
-This is difficult since this demands that the outward liability must also be paid by the supplier in order to provide credit to the recipient which is an unnecessary burden on recipient.
+This is difficult since this demands that the outward liability must also be paid by the supplier in order to provide credit to the recipient which is an unnecessary burden on the recipient.
 Also, provisions such as the credit generated in any state where the recipient is not registered would not be available as ITC to such taxpayer recipient.
 This has significantly increased the cost of doing business as business meets and hotel stays are very common in business.
-However the credit of such services would be lost if there is no registration in the state of such hotel accommodations and meetings.
+However, the credit of such services would be lost if there is no registration in the state of such hotel accommodations and meetings.

 Hope the information will assist you in your Business & Professional endeavours.
 In case of any query/ information, please do not hesitate to write back to us.